 Learn how to incorporate your Alberta-based business at Alberta.ca.

-Setting up a corporation will cost you about $1,000 if you use a lawyer.
-You can also walk into your nearest Alberta Registries and do it for about $495.
+Setting up a corporation will cost you about $1,200 if you use a lawyer.
+You can also do it yourself at your nearest Alberta Registries for about $600.

 If you’re still wondering when you should incorporate, read more on our blog.

 Are you ready to turn your side hustle into the real deal?
-Contact us and we’ll help you get some more clarity on how to start your business in Alberta as a corporation.
-You can also download our free ebook, The Path To Starting Your Own Business.
+Contact us, and we’ll help you get more clarity on starting your business in Alberta as a corporation You can also download our free ebook, The Path To Starting Your Own Business.

 Read more about Starting a Business topics that may be helpful to you and your small business.